 Step 4: k) SEM image of the final assembly carbon substrate – steel pedestal – cathode material pillar. l) X-ray transmission image of the assembly.
 Steel pedestal is clearly visible due to atomic number contrast.

 XCT_reconstruction.mp4

 Figure S2: Video of the reconstructed sample volume which has been analyzed by nanoCT.
-The diameterof the sample pillar is approximately 50 μm.
+The diameter of the sample pillar is approximately 50 μm.